MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/manage-third-party-apps-license.md

 1. Select **Pricing and availability** from the left pane.
 1. Under **Market**s, select **Edit markets**.
 1. In the dialog that appears, select the market locations where you want to make your plan available.
-You must select a minimum of one and maximum of 141 markets.
+You must select a minimum of one and can select maximum of 141 markets.

 ### Define pricing